-The School of Communication provides a variety of courses, some on regular intervals, and others based on the expertise of faculty.
+The School of Communication provides a variety of courses, some at regular intervals, and others based on the expertise of faculty.
 For a list of current and recently provided courses, see the Purdue course catalog.
 Additionally, a variety of courses are described under each of the specialty areas in the school.

-Directed study courses, designated by the number "590" without accompanying letter designation, allow graduate students and faculty to work closely, through individual directed study, on projects of mutual interest not accommodated by usual or regular course offerings.
+Directed study courses, designated by the number "590" without accompanying letter designation, allow graduate students and faculty to work closely, through individually directed study, on projects of mutual interest not accommodated by usual or regular course offerings.
 Thus, Communication 590 or History 590 is a course in the same sense that any other curriculum offering is a course.
-The specific content and structure of this course is formulated by the faculty member and graduate student involved, and is proposed to the Graduate Committee for consideration as part of the student's plan of study.
+The specific content and structure of this course is formulated by the faculty member and graduate student involved and is proposed to the Graduate Committee for consideration as part of the student's plan of study.

 The School of Communication also offers dual-level courses, numbered 590 with a letter designation (e.g. 590A, 590B).
 These are variable topic courses which are considered part of our regular curriculum offerings rather than requests for directed of independent study.

 COM 590 is appropriate when a faculty member and a graduate student wish to pursue topics not included in the regular offering of the school.
 Examples would be studies of in-depth topics or methods central to thesis writing, dissertation writing, or other research, pedagogical, or creative outlets.

 COM 590 is appropriate in another special, but extremely rare, case that occurs when staffing problems necessitate that COM 590 replace a required course.
 When a student has registered for a course included on the plan of study; the course is listed but is canceled; no equivalent courses are offered, and the faculty member of the originally listed course agrees to supervise a directed study for the affected student, a "590" may be requested.